 2. Documentary credit / letter of credit

-Another method to provide security to the parties is by using documentary credit (also called letter of credit).
+Another method to provide security to the parties is by using documentary credit (also called letter of credit, see our Newsletter No. 13).
 A documentary credit is a written instrument made by a bank guaranteeing payment to an exporter where certain documents are presented in compliance with the terms and conditions of the documentary credit such as time limit, amount of money and other documentary requirements that the seller has to fulfill in order to receive the payment.
 The advantage for the seller is that the payment will be assured without reference to credit worthiness of the buyer.
 The advantage for the buyer is that he would be financially assisted during the time of placing the order and receiving the goods since no cash has actually been paid or transferred.
 The documentary credit is separate and independent from the underlying contract.
 The issuing bank is only concerned with the problem whether the documents given by the seller are corresponding to the required documents as specified in the documentary credit.
 Therefore, the bank has to check the conformity of the documents with these requirements to decide whether to pay in exchange to the documents or not.

 3. Other instruments

 Other kinds of security are varied depending on the parties’ intentions and the nature of contracts.
 Such securities available under the Thai law are Suretyship (including bank guarantee) (Sec.
 680 CCC), Mortgage (Sec.
 702 CCC), and Pledge (Sec.
 747 CCC).
+Please see our Newsletter No. 13.